Photo by Vicki Gillis

 John Blitch – Senior Research Professor, US Air Force Academy

-Kurt Braunlich – Postdoc, National Institute of Mental Health.
+Kurt Braunlich – Section on Learning and Plasticity, National Institute of Mental Health

 Julie Bugg – Associate Professor, Washington University in St. Louis